jira gantt chart

 Top Questions About Jira Gantt Charts & Roadmaps:

-1. Does Jira have Gantt charts?
+1. Does Jira have native Gantt charts?

 Yes, kind of.
 Jira used to have both a “Roadmap” and an “Advanced Roadmaps” feature, which look and act like Gantt charts.
 However, Atlassian changed their Basic “Roadmap” to “Timeline” in May of 2023.
 Both of these features are still used for high-level roadmap use cases.
 However, many project managers also use them for planning projects with Gantt charts.